Government Claims Fugees Rapper Pras Received $100 Million From Fugitive Jho Low

 Another celebrity has been drawn into the case of fugitive financier Jho Low.
 Pras Michel, the rapper best known as a founding member of the Fugees, stands accused by the government of various alleged underhanded dealings with Low, including "a back-channel campaign to lobby the administration of President Donald Trump to drop an investigation" of Low and his infamous 1MDB development fund scandal.
 Recent legal filings from the government claim that over the course of his friendship with Jho Low, Pras Michel received a total of $100 million.

-The case made headlines recently when actor Leonardo DiCaprio, whose 2013 film "The Wolf of Wall Street" was partly financed by Low, was called to testify about his own associations with both Low and Michel.
+The case made headlines recently when actor Leonardo DiCaprio, whose 2013 film "The Wolf of Wall Street," loosely based on the life and crimes of Jordan Belfort, was partly financed by Low, was called to testify about his own associations with both Low and Michel.
 DiCaprio claimed to have been friends with Pras since the 1990s after meeting the rapper at a Fugees concert at the height of the group's fame.

 Tasos Katopodis/Getty Images